nuxeo/nuxeo/nuxeo-distribution-dm/ftest/selenium/README.txt

 ------------------------------

-The Nuxeo test suites are located in subdirectory tests/ and named tests.html, suite1.html and suite2.html.
+The Nuxeo test suites are located in subdirectory tests/ and named suite1.html, suite2.html and suite-dm.html

-tests.html has been cut in two for automated testing: THINK OF UPDATING ALL FILES WHEN ADDING/REMOVING tests.
+suite-dm holds tests specific to dm distribution, while suite1 and suite2 suit bothe ep and dm distributions.

-Some new suites have been defined for the 5.2 branch as interface has
+Some other suites have been defined for specific features (suite-webengine.html, for instance).
-changed: tests-5.2.html, suite1-5.2.html, suite2-5.2.html.
-These suites may
-reference tests common to both suites, as well as specific tests for interfaces that have changed.
-Tests will usually follow the same naming convention (for instance, manageRightsUsersByAdmin.html on 5.1 and manageRightsUsersByAdmin-5.2.html on 5.2).

 Note that the tests are currently not very "unit": some tests will require previous tests to be run to succeed.